Luyanda-web09/Introduction-to-AI-IBM-/README.md

 The conversation highlights the rapid advancements in AI technology, suggesting we are closer to achieving AGI than ever before.
 Despite progress, the speakers agree that we have not yet reached a point where AI can fully replicate human-like intelligence across diverse tasks.

-the integration of Artificial Intelligence (AI) in daily life and its various applications.
+The integration of Artificial Intelligence (AI) in daily life and its various applications.

 Common Use Cases of AI